graphql-nexus/nexus-plugin-prisma/README.md

 ## Reference

-### t.model
+### `t.model`

 `t.model` is for projecting your models’ fields onto your `Object`s.
-It is only available inside `Object` definitions. `t.model` contains a set of so-called "Field Projectors" as properties.
-Field Projectors take options allowing you to configure the projection.
+It is only available inside `Object` definitions. `t.model` properties are called "Field Projectors" and there is one per field on your respective model.
+They accept configuration allowing you to control how the model's fields are seen through your GraphQL schema.

 #### Field Projectors

 `t.model` will have Field Projectors for the model whose name matches that of the `Object`.
-If the `Object` is given a name that does not match any of your models then `t.model` becomes a function allowing you to specify the mapping.
+If the `Object` is of a name that does not match any of your models then `t.model` becomes a function allowing you to specify the mapping.

 ```ts
 // Project User model fields `id` & `name` onto User Object